WenjieWu-Sci/FLArE/GridUtils/lxplus/README.md

 queue 1
 ```
 `$(ClusterId)` and `$(ProcId)` are expanded during execution.
-They are used both for the output directories, and also passed to the executable as arguments.
+They're used both for the output directories, and also passed to the executable as arguments.
 All the files needed by the executable (setup script, Geant4 macros, libraries) are transferred.
 Output is sent automatically to `\eos` via xroot protocol.